Enroll Your Child in IASD

 Acceptable documentation includes: either the child’s immunization record, a written statement from the former school district or from a medical office that the required immunizations have been administered, or that a required series is in progress, or verbal assurances from the former school district or a medical office that the required immunizations have been completed, with records to follow.

 - Proof of residency

-Acceptable documentation includes: a deed, a lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver’s license, DOT identification card.
+Acceptable documentation includes: a deed, a lease, a current utility bill, a current credit card bill, a property tax bill, vehicle registration, a driver’s license, DOT identification card.
 A district may require that more than one form of residency confirmation be provided.
-However, school districts and charter schools should be flexible in verifying residency, and should consider what information is reasonable in light of the family’s situation.
+However, school districts and charter schools should be flexible in verifying residency and should consider what information is reasonable in light of the family’s situation.
 See the paragraph on Homeless Students for guidance in that situation.

 - Parent Registration Statement

 A sworn statement (See Attachment A (PDF)) attesting to whether the student has been or is suspended or expelled for offenses involving drugs, alcohol, weapons, infliction of injury or violence on school property must be provided for a student to be admitted to any school entity (24 P.S. § 13-1304-A).
 A school district may not deny or delay a child’s school enrollment based on the information contained in a disciplinary record or sworn statement.
 Note: this form is included in the registration packet.